GET A QUOTE

 Any shoot day that has a call time after 15h00 is considered a night shoot, for which the crew charges 20% more.
 All Sunday shoots are charged at double time (200% of the normal salary).

 The weather day cost provided at quoting stage is only an indication.
 We will supply you with a more specific quote once all items are in place.
 Should you incur a weather day, you’ll be expected to sign the summary page and agree to our weather day payment terms (90% of invoice costs immediately payable and final 10% on receipt of recon).
 The Weather Days´ payment to Canary Productions cannot be subject to delays.
 Please note that although we do our best to hold the same crew and talent on a pencil for the weather day, we can stand to lose them should another company wish to confirm them during the production process.

 All travel (including travel day fees), accommodation (unless quoted), per diems and international contingent fees are to be included in your budget.
-Please do not hesitate to ask us any further questions that will assist you with understanding how shooting in the Canary Islands works, and specifically with Canary Productions.
-We are always happy to help.
+Please do not hesitate to ask us any other question, that will assist you with understanding how shooting in the Canary Islands works, and specifically with Canary Productions.
+Always happy to help.
 Looking forward to working with you.